-Each district officer shall be an active member in good standing in a club of the district; and each Lieutenant Governor shall be an active member in good standing in a club in the division from which elected.
+Each district officer shall be an active member in good standing in a club of the district; and each Lieutenant Governor shall be an active member in good standing in an active club in the district.

-What Eligibility Criteria Has The District Established?
+What Eligibility Criteria Has the District Established?